scicloj/metamorph.ml/README.md

 ## Evaluate pipelines

-This library contains very little code itself, just one function `evaluate-pipelines` which takes a sequence of metamorph compliant pipeline-fn (= each function is a series of steps to transform the raw data and a model step)
+This library contains very little code itself, just one function `evaluate-pipelines` which takes a sequence of metamorph compliant pipeline-fn (= each pipeline is a series of steps to transform the raw data and a model step)

-It executes each pipeline in mode :fit :transform, which a model step translates into a train/predict pattern including evaluation of the result.
+It executes each pipeline first in :mode :fit and then in mode:transform, as specified by [metamorph] which a pipeline step conaining a model should then translates into a train/predict pattern including evaluation of the result.

 The last step of the pipelne function should be a "model", so something which can be trained / predicted.

 This library does not care, what exactly is the last step.
-It calls the whole pipeline in mode :fit and mode :transform and the model stee, is supposed to do the right thing.
+It calls the whole pipeline in mode :fit and mode :transform and the model step, is supposed to do the right thing.

-Here is such a well behaving model function from `tech.ml`: https://github.com/techascent/tech.ml/blob/38f523a7cea6465f639df6fc4eecd6b3f4de69d0/src/tech/v3/ml/metamorph.clj#L12
+Here is a well behaving model function from `tech.ml`: https://github.com/techascent/tech.ml/blob/38f523a7cea6465f639df6fc4eecd6b3f4de69d0/src/tech/v3/ml/metamorph.clj#L12

 So for each pipeline-fn one model will be trained and evaluated.

-It does this for each pipeline-fn given and each pipeline gets evaluated using each of the given test/train splits.
+It does this for each pipeline-fn given and each pipeline-fn gets evaluated using each of the given test/train splits.

 This can be used to implement various cross-validation strategies, just as holdout, k-fold and others.